t0mpr1c3/DOWNFALL/README.md

 ### Theme

 Confidence is plummeting as the British economy crashes to the ground.
-Exchange the falling currency before it loses all its value!
+Exchange the falling currency before it loses all of its value!

 ### Tips